-Day 3: You will learn about time-series analysis; manipulating vector/matrix data; performing Monte Carlo simulations; constructing statistical models; linear regression; clustering; outlier / anomaly detection.
+Day 3: You will learn about time-series analysis; manipulating vector/matrix data; performing Monte Carlo simulations; clustering; outlier / anomaly detection.

-Day 4: You will learn how to use machine learning (ML) to construct powerful predictive models using classification and nonlinear regression; and how to evaluate, refine, and deploy ML models.
+Day 4: You will learn how to use machine learning (ML) to construct powerful predictive models using linear and nonlinear regression and classification; and how to evaluate, refine, and deploy ML models.

-Day 5: You will gain an overview of available scientific routines, including for linear algebra, curve fitting, optimization, solving ODEs, signal and image processing, and easily handling scientific units with uncertainties.
+Day 5: You will gain an overview of available scientific routines, including for linear algebra, curve fitting, optimization, constructing statistical models, solving ODEs, signal and image processing, and easily handling scientific units with uncertainties.
 You will also learn how to scale up to large datasets, how to speed up slow code, and parallelize it across multiple cores or a cluster.